xzinc/IPL/README.md

 You can verify your database connection by running the bot and checking the logs.
 On startup, the bot will attempt to connect to the configured database and log the result.

+## Kaggle API Configuration

+The bot uses Kaggle datasets for IPL statistics.
+To enable this feature, you need to set up Kaggle API credentials:

+### Getting Your Kaggle API Key

+1. **Create a Kaggle Account**
+   - Visit [Kaggle.com](https://www.kaggle.com/) and sign up for an account if you don't have one

+2. **Generate an API Token**
+   - Log in to your Kaggle account
+   - Go to your account settings page (click on your profile picture → Account)
+   - Scroll down to the "API" section
+   - Click "Create New API Token"
+   - This will download a `kaggle.json` file containing your API credentials

+3. **Extract Your Credentials**
+   - Open the downloaded `kaggle.json` file
+   - It contains two values:
+     ```json
+     {
+       "username": "your_kaggle_username",
+       "key": "your_kaggle_api_key"
+     }
+     ```

+4. **Configure the Bot**
+   - Add these credentials to your environment variables:
+     - For local development, add to your `.env` file:
+       ```
+       KAGGLE_USERNAME=your_kaggle_username
+       KAGGLE_KEY=your_kaggle_api_key
+       ```
+     - For Heroku deployment, add as Config Vars in your app settings or during the one-click deployment process

+### Why Kaggle Credentials Are Needed

+The bot uses the Kaggle API to download and update IPL datasets, which provide comprehensive statistics for teams, players, and matches.
+Without these credentials, the bot will fall back to default data, which may be less accurate or up-to-date.

 ## Bot Commands

 - `/start` - Start the bot